Faculty / Staff

 Mobile technologies, locative media, digital storytelling, cultural geography, gaming, and the history of technology.

-Personalized interfaces, interaction techniques, assistive technology, and information and communication technologies for development.
+Personalized interfaces, accessibility, interaction techniques, and information and communication technologies for development

 Social Networks, trust, intelligent interfaces, emergency and disaster response systems

 Educational technology, tablet-enhanced applications, ubiquitous computing, and creativity support tools.

 Digital humanities, virtual worlds, intellectual property, image search and retrieval, new models of scholarly communication.

 Information retrieval, natural language processing, big data, social media, visualization

 Human-computer interaction and cognitive issues in interface design, cyberpsychology, electronic educational environments, and psychological aspects of video games

 Intelligent transportation systems, operations research, open data, serious games, incident and emergency management, information visualization, user interface design, traveler information, and big data

 User interface design and evaluation, information visualization, evaluation methods, and public access